*Details for the 2022 event coming soon*

 The Police make the final decision when to reopen any section of the road, and in the case of a serious incident, roads may remain closed for an extended period.

-In Peebles, and across the entire route, we are working with Scottish Borders Council and Traffic Management to minimise the amount of closures and the amount of time that roads are closed
+In Peebles, and across the entire route, we are working with Scottish Borders Council and Traffic Management to minimise the amount of closures and the amount of time that roads are closed.
+Please note: Peebles High Street will not be closed at all for the event this year.

 Access will be maintained over Tweed Bridge via a traffic light system throughout the day